Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: Simulation Results

 \subsubsection{Hybrid Encoding Effectiveness}

-Fig.~\ref{fig_f2} compares the hybrid (PE+IPE) encoding with PE-only and IPE-only across two scenes.
-As seen in subplots (a) and (b), the proposed scale-consistent encoding causes NMSE to drop rapidly under a variety of conditions, typically within about 3,000 iterations.
-When using 512 samples, both PE-only and IPE-only show a noticeably delayed “takeoff” (slower initial improvement).
-By contrast, the hybrid encoding achieves a faster start and consistently better validation NMSE.
-Examining the error distributions in (c) and (d) reveals that Scene A exhibits an overall uniform NMSE distribution, whereas Scene B shows many points clustered at 0 dB.
+Fig.~\ref{fig_f2} compares the test set error distribution of hybrid (PE--IPE) encoding with PE-only and IPE-only across two scenes.
+In training process, the hybrid encoding scheme achieves a faster takeoff (initial improvement) and consistently better validation NMSE.
+Examining the error distributions in (a) and (b), it reveals that Scene A exhibits an overall uniform NMSE distribution, whereas Scene B shows many points clustered at 0 dB.
 This clustering is caused by the greater complexity of VA distributions in the large scene, which leads the model to output zero for some receiver positions (a phenomenon consistent with Fig.~\ref{fig_e}(d)).
 Under the same number of samples the hybrid encoding yields much lower NMSE than PE-only or IPE-only; even when PE-only or IPE-only are given more samples to match the hybrid’s input dimensionality, the hybrid still retains an advantage, particularly in Scene A. This indicates that the improvement stems from increased representational capacity of the hybrid encoding rather than merely from larger input dimensionality.